 Infected Mushroom in collaboration with Polyverse has developed the Manipulator plugin.
 They called it the “Ultimate Vocal Warping Plug-in”, so let’s check it.

 Manipulator is mainly a vocal transformation processor plugin effect that uses unique granular algorithms in order to manipulate the timbre and pitch of your vocal recordings or any isntrument in multiple creative ways.
-Thus, the algorithms allow for a warping and a processing of the sound color and pitch in real time, which sometimes produce very unusual sounds.
+Thus, the algorithms allow for warping and processing of the sound color and pitch in real-time, which sometimes produce very unusual sounds.

-Manipulator is divided into several effect groups: Pitch with Formant, Harmonics with Ratio and FM as well as Alternate with Octave – more that 10 different effects are including.
+Manipulator is divided into several effect groups: Pitch with Formant, Harmonics with Ratio and FM as well as Alternate with Octave – more than 10 different effects are including.

 So far, sounds simple enough?
 I thought that too.

 The graphical user interface is very well designed with an attractive modern high-tech look and quite intuitive and easy to use.
 Delving into the presets, I found without realizing that I was doing something that I have never once done in my music production life: I was singing (abet very badly I must add).

 From subtle pitching to bizarre, this VST unlocks potential in all of us that we as producers, and not singers, would rarely utilize.
 The effects are hard to describe in text, but if any of you are familiar with Infected Mushroom’s work, you will instantly recognize the foundation of their signature alien vocal sound.

 But the Manipulator VST for me is more…